pro3d-space/PRo3D/docs/Build-Deploy-System.md

 ## Known problems

 sometimes publish fails with ```Could not open file for writing (binary mode): F:\pro3d\openPro3d\src\PRo3D.Core\obj\Any CPU\Release\netcoreapp3.1\win10-x64\PRo3D.Core.dll``` on my machine. either dotnet problem or with my (often rather full) disk?

+# 'Old' manual deploy

+- prepare the github_token env variable https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+- change RELEASE_NOTES.md, commit, push
+- in a commmand line use: ./build.{cmd|sh} GitHubRelease

+### Releases on github

+- set github_token in your env (used by "GitHubRelease" target)
+- tag automatically created by github (given RELEASE_NOTES.MD)
+- what happens if tag exists, what happens if release does not exist but the tag - this should be found somewhere here: https://docs.github.com/en/rest/reference/repos#releases